Optimal Tracking and Identification of Paths for Industrial Robots

 This paper presents results from time-optimal path tracking for industrial robots.
 More specifically, three subproblems are studied and experimentally evaluated.
 The first is a contact-force control approach for determining the geometric robot motion, such that the tool centre point of the robot is moved according to the specification.
 The second problem is off-line solution of the optimisation problem describing the time-optimal path tracking problem, by using software which allows highlevel implementation and solution of optimisation problems.
 The third problem is robust control of the robot during real-time path tracking based on the optimisation results determined off-line.
 An earlier developed control structure for robust control is implemented and tested in a robot system.
 This paper discusses the theory behind time-optimal path tracking and presents experimental results.
 Both contact-force controlled path identification and real-time path tracking of the identified path are evaluated on a 6-DOF industrial robot of type IRB140 from ABB.

 In Proc.
-18th World Congress of the International Federation of Automatic Control (IFAC), Milano, Italy, August 2011.
+18th World Congress of the International Federation of Automatic Control (IFAC), Milano, Italy, In 18th IFAC World Congress, Milano, Italy, August 2011.